 Similarly, some state landlord-tenant laws have clauses that enable tenants to withhold cash they used to make essential repairs to the property from rent.
 It is vital to know these withholding laws.
 However, you ought to address these primary considerations before your tenants act so abruptly.

 There are many alternative notices that you may have to send to your tenant regarding the property.
 All of those notices, however, have their own sets of laws and limitations.
 Some notices can be sent at any time, whereas other notices have specific periods that have to be applied once you use them.
-Therefore, it is essential that you are acquainted with your state’s particular laws.
+Therefore, it is essential that you are acquainted with your state’s particular laws or hire a landlord attorney granville oh.